nfour/js-to-ahk/README.md

-# (WIP) JS to AHK bindings transpiler
+# (WIP) Simple AHK - A limited AHK transpiler

 > Write Javscript and produce .ahk scripts

-This project limited scope.
-You cannot write complex scripts with this.
+This project is limited in scope to:

-## What it can do

 - Set key bindings
 - Set keys to autofire
 - Set keys to toggle